sgodwincs/blackjack-monte-carlo-es/README.md

 ----
 ## How to run?

 There is the Python version and there is the C++ version.
 The python version exists in the `python` directory and can by run by simply running `python blackjack.py`.
 By default, it runs for 2 million iterations and takes about a minute.
 The C++ version exists in the `c++` folder, uses premake5, and can be configured for your build tools via a command such as `premake5 vs2015`.
 By default, it runs for 1 billion iterations and takes around 30 minutes to complete, although this can be changed via the constant variable.
+The C++ version is rather messy due it all being in one file and having to specify hash functions, etc.

 ----
 ## Result